carlosribas/medvet/README.md

 The Django MedVet is an open veterinary system.
 Features ready to use:

-- Patient and customer record.
+- Patient and customer record;
-- Consultation management (including exams and vaccines).
+- Consultation management (including exams and vaccines);
+- Payment registration;
+- Reports (vaccine booster list and services not paid).

 This system is under development.